magarena/magarena/release/README.txt

 - cards in Deck View can be filtered by Creatures, Lands and Other Spells.

-- "game.log" can be view from within Magarena using new menu option available from main game screen
+- full "game.log" file can be view from within Magarena using new menu option available from main game screen or by right clicking on in-game log viewer

 - added the following to the card script:
   * activation restriction: {YourUpkeep} - activate only during your upkeep